tc39/proposal-intl-plural-rules/PROPOSAL.md

 #### ICU messages

-Pluralization rules in ICU messages can be resolved by `Intl.PluralForm()`:
+Pluralization rules in ICU messages can be resolved by `Intl.PluralRules()`:

 ```
 { counter, plural,